utkxrsh26/calc-test/README.md

    - Uses Strategy pattern for extensibility

 3. **Liskov Substitution Principle (LSP)**
-   - All operation classes can be substituted via the Operation interface
+   - All operation classes can be substituted via the Operation abstract base class

 4. **Interface Segregation Principle (ISP)**
-   - Operation interface is focused and minimal
+   - Operation abstract base class is focused and minimal

 5. **Dependency Inversion Principle (DIP)**
    - Calculator depends on Operation abstraction, not concrete implementations